viresh-ratnakar/exolve/README.md

 [placeholder blanks](#forcing-the-display-of-placeholder-blanks)
 for languages such as Hindi that have compound letters.
 Exolve recognizes multi-character letters separated by spaces within placeholders.
-So, if you have a 3-letter clue, and the placehilder text contains "उ स्ता द" then copying this into a 3-letter entry will place
+So, if you have a 3-letter clue, and the placeholder text contains "उ स्ता द" then copying this into a 3-letter entry will place
 "उ" in the first cell,